 - Hot Forex – 9.5 Billion USD daily volume

-Hot Forex (also known as HF Markets Ltd) is the largest forex broker in Africa, being based in the island nation of Mauritius.
-Its Eurpean operations are carried under a Cysec license (Cyprus) while in the rest of the world it operates under the Mauritius license.
-Hot Forex has grown very fast in the last two years and has become the fourth largest forex broker in the world.
-With huge success in Asia, Africa and Europe, Hot Forex is poised to become the second largest forex broker in the world if last year’s trends continue.
-Hot Forex received the ‘Best Client Funds Protection Broker Award’ this year in Dubai, United Arab Emirates, as well as the titles of ‘Best Forex Broker’ in China, Western Europe and the Gulf.
+Hot Forex (also known as HF Markets Ltd) is the largest forex broker in the Caribbean, being based in the island nation of St Vincent and the Grenadines.
+Its Eurpean operations are carried under a Cysec license (Cyprus) while in the rest of the world it operates under the St Vincent license.
+Hot Forex has grown very fast in the last two years and has become the fifth largest forex broker in the world.
+With huge success in Asia, Africa and Europe, Hot Forex is poised to become the second largest forex broker in the world if last year’s trends continue, but continuing to grow at the same pace will be hard once you reach a certain size.
+Hot Forex received the ‘Best Client Funds Protection Broker Award’ last year in Dubai, United Arab Emirates, as well as the titles of ‘Best Forex Broker’ in China, Western Europe and the Gulf.

-- IG Markets – 8.8 Billion USD daily volume
+- IC Markets – 8.6 Billion USD daily volume

 IG Group is the largest CFD broker in the United Kingdom and one of the largest retail forex brokers in the world.
 In the last two years it didn’t experience significant changes in trading volumes and client growth.